alvarcarto/url-to-pdf-api/README.md

 ## Examples

+**⚠️ Restrictions ⚠️:**

+* For security reasons the urls have been restricted and HTML rendering is disabled.
+For full demo, run this app locally or deploy to Heroku.
-*Note: the demo Heroku app runs on a free dyno which sleep after idle.
-A request to sleeping dyno may take even 30 seconds.*
+* The demo Heroku app runs on a free dyno which sleep after idle.
+A request to sleeping dyno may take even 30 seconds.

 **The most minimal example, render google.com**